maane018/Design-Patterns/src/main/java/StrategyPattern/Approach0/README.md

 2. `Some classes can have weird behaviors too, even when it's not needed.`
 3. `Some classes can have missing behaviors too, even when it's needed.`
 4. `Runtime Behavior changes are difficult.`
+5. `Class explosion.
+Can become unmanageable with more classes.`

 Learnings: